MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - **Security**&mdash;Mitigation of attack vectors through Microsoft Zero Trust model.
 - **Operational procedures**&mdash; Processes related to deployment, key management, patching and updates.

+Readers are advised to familiarize themselves with these 8 critical design areas, reviewing provided considerations and recommendations to better understand the consequences of encompassed decisions.
+For example, to define a target architecture it is critical to determine how best to monitor application health across key components.
+In this instance, the reader should review the Health Modelling design area, using the outlined recommendations to help drive decisions.

 ## Illustrative examples

 The guidance is based on a solution-orientated approach to illustrate the key design considerations and recommendations.